CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

    > **Note:** Verify the disk numbers match the previous command output before running the commands.
 Verify that each command completed successfully.

 ### Task 3: Create a failover cluster

+In this task, you will be creating a failover cluster on SEA-SVR2, adding SEA-SVR1 as a node to the cluster, and verifying the successful creation and addition of nodes to the cluster.

 1. To create a failover cluster, on **SEA-SVR2**, at the Windows PowerShell prompt providing access to the local session, enter the following command, and then press Enter: